Fridge Stuck In Vacation or Holiday Mode? 3 Steps To Fix

 #1 Make Sure the Child Lock Is Not Enabled

-So, if your fridge’s child lock is turned on, you won’t be able to make changes on the control panel.
+So, if your fridge’s Child Lock is turned on, you won’t be able to make changes on the control panel.

-To do it, you’ll just need to press the “Child Lock” button (or the lock icon) for three seconds.
-On some models, you may need to press the “Ice Off” button.
+Don’t worry, though.
+You can easily solve the issue by turning off the Child Lock.
+To do so, press the “Child Lock” button (or the lock icon) for three seconds.
+On some models, you’ll need to press the “Ice Off” button.

 #2 Reset Your Refrigerator